Affording your meds

 • Consumer Reports has a guide on Getting the Best Price on Your Drugs, and more money-saving guides.

-In some cases, you may be able to save money by cutting a pill in half.
+In some cases, you may be able to save money by cutting a cheaper pill that is twice your dosage in half.
 But for other medicines, this can be dangerous!
 Always ask your pharmacist to make sure it is OK to split a medicine.

 Buying medicine online